fenago/oracle19c-administration/md/Lab_12.md

 ```

-This is correct because `bob` is no longer has the `SELECT` object privilege on the `ot.customers` table.
+This is correct because `bob` is no longer has the `SELECT` object privilege on the `sys.customers` table.

 Seventh, revoke the `CREATE TABLE` system privilege from `bob`: